EstDavid/pet-care-app/project/script.md

 Updating your mongoose schema with new fields: 10 common issues

-Come to the woods with me to collect TYPESCRIPT MUSHROOMS
+TYPESCRIPT MUSHROOMS: Come to the woods with me!

+I made ShadCN into a SERVER COMPONENT

+where is my MONGODB_URI?????

+What to do when he reject() your PROMISE